jannesrsa/tools-management/README.md

 ### License

-SourceCode.Tools.Management is licensed under the MIT license, which can be found in license.txt.
+Tools.Management is licensed under the MIT license, which can be found in license.txt.

 **Additional Restrictions**